fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 ### Relevent Papers

-While working on this project we read and referenced several papers including...
+While working on this project we read and referenced several papers including Deep Bayesian regression models by Aliaksandr Hubin and Geir Storvik (https://arxiv.org/pdf/1806.02160.pdf) and A Bayesian Perspective of Statistical Machine Learning for Big Data byRajiv Sambasivan, Sourish Das and Sujit K. Sahu (https://arxiv.org/pdf/1811.04788.pdf)